What can occur on your feet?

 What are calluses?

 Calluses also known as hyperkeratosis are areas of hard skin that develop as a result of increased pressure, rubbing or friction around the foot.
-Inadvertently these calluses form to protect skin and underlying anatomy from this excessive pressure or friction
+Calluses form to protect skin and underlying anatomy from this excessive pressure or friction